 The state of Utah provides technical assistance to various state agencies through its Department of Technology Services (DTS).
-In addition, UGS employee Martha Jensen is a designated data manager who maintains and builds our databases that feed our website.
+In addition, former UGS employee Martha Jensen was the designated data manager who maintains and builds our databases that feed our website.
+She was replaced by Nathan Payne.
 The UGS also has many technically experienced staff that maintain databases and web pages.
 We are currently working with the EPA on an Exchange Network grant to enhance the flow of water chemistry and wetland data from Utah to the EPA.
 With the Exchange Network support the UGS is actively developing an ESRI Collector based application to interface with the database, allowing UGS staff to enter station and field data anywhere that the internet is available.
 The interface is still being beta-tested but will be the main platform for entering data into the UGS database.
 Data entry on the application limits users to specific domains for each field, to ensure that the entered data follows the schema required by the EPA WQX and NGWMN.